Checkm8Croft/tomb3/README.md

-# tomb3
+# tomb3 in gl
-## PC Tomb Raider 3 decompilation project
+## Tomb Raider 3 from DirectX to OpenGL porting project

-Inspired by [TR2Main](https://github.com/Arsunt/TR2Main/), made by Arsunt.

-from the makers of [TOMB5](https://github.com/Trxyebeep/TOMB5) and [TOMB4](https://github.com/Trxyebeep/TOMB4) The TR5/4 decompilation projects.

-### goals
-Preserving the original source code of the PC version of Tomb Raider 3.
+## Goal
+Porting the entire game from Windows and DirectX to all platforms in OpenGL and SDL Pull Requests are always welcome!

+## Progress
+I currently modified:
+- Types.h (one of the main headers, so I could say that I have 1/3 of the work ready)
+- Pch.h
+- Registry.h
+- Tomb3.cpp

 ### Credits:
+Checkm8Croft: For porting the project

 Troye: Main decompilation effort, main developer.

 ChocolateFan: Additional decompilation and development.